 Learning how to setup a recording studio at home is as simple as understanding the signal path of a sound as it leaves your mouth or instrument, flows down a cable, passes through various pieces of signal processing gear, and enters the computer.
 The ordering and the cabling will become very obvious and logical once someone explains it to you.
 There's a rhyme and reason for everything.
 It'll all make clear and perfect sense as soon as you're done flying through this easy to understand tutorial.

 We're going to take you through a sophisticated recording signal chain from microphone to computer, explain to you each type of cable, and the reasoning behind every step and the specific order.
 By grasping this one recording chain, you'll understand them all.
 Mastery of the home recording studio setup is simple.
 Using it properly is another story and what separates amateurs from professionals.
 We'll take you to the top level, don't worry, but first let's start with the basics.
-Get ready to go on the adventure of learning...
+Let's learn how to set up a recording studio, the right way.

 We all intuitively love and know how to produce some form of rhythmic and melodic music.
 It's a part of our basic psychology of pleasure.
 We all know to sing with our vocal cords, pick up a stringed instrument and strum or bow it, or pound away on some drums or a keyboard.
 We are all artists at heart from birth.